Eppo-exp/eppo-docs/docs/guides/engineering/nextjs-setup.md

-# Next.js Setup with Eppo Feature Flags.
+# Next.js Setup with Eppo Feature Flags

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

 This guide walks through how to setup an Eppo Feature Flag on a client and server rendered component in a Next.js app.
 More specifically, this guide walks through the set up and settings of a sample Next.js app.

-## Architecture
+## Architecture & support for hybrid rendering

 Eppo offers the ability to use both client and server side rendering.
 Assignment can happen on either platform and the client SDK can be initialized with a configuration from your server SDK or from the Eppo CDN.